GrayFace/wog/README.md

 ---

 This is Alpha, so anything may change in future.
 Team interaction would happen via Skype: sergroj_(my GitHub nickname).
-Also, on http://wforum.heroes35.net/ forum.
 WoG 3.59 is going to be a platform hosting different mods, somewhat like Era II, but different.
 Alpha version executable is called WogT1.exe for historic reasons.
 Executable of final version will be called h3wog.exe as usual.